JetBrains/intellij-sdk-docs/basics/architectural_overview/documents.md

 title: Documents
 ---

 A document is an editable sequence of Unicode characters, which typically corresponds to the text contents of a virtual file.
-Line breaks in a document are always normalized to \n.
-IntelliJ Platform handles encoding and line break conversions when loading and saving documents transparently.
+Line breaks in a document are _always_ normalized to `\n`.
+The *IntelliJ Platform* handles encoding and line break conversions when loading and saving documents transparently.

 ## How do I get a document?

 * From an action: `e.getData(PlatformDataKeys.EDITOR).getDocument()`
 * From a virtual file: `FileDocumentManager.getDocument()`.
 This call forces the document content to be loaded from disk if it wasn't loaded previously; if you're only interested in open documents or documents which may have been modified, use `FileDocumentManager.getCachedDocument()` instead.
 * From a PSI file: `PsiDocumentManager.getInstance().getDocument()` or `PsiDocumentManager.getInstance().getCachedDocument()`

 ## What can I do with a Document?